Specialist Probate Services

 WHAT IS INCLUDED IN PROBATE SERVICES?

-It depends what you negotiate.
 Every probate case is different and if you appoint a professional to administer the Estate, you will negotiate their role and how far it extends.

 This can include selling property and assets abroad, cashing in shares and liaising with financial advisers.

-At Hillman Legal Partnerships, we offer fixed fee advice and help with all aspects of estate administration; such as estate valuation, selling property, accessing old pension, tax returns and insurance policies.
+We offer fixed fee advice and help with all aspects of estate administration; such as estate valuation, selling property, accessing old pension, tax returns and insurance policies.

 HOW WILL PROBATE EFFECT OUR FAMILY PROPERTY?